 The wear experiment was carried out at normal atmospheric temperature under a constant normal force of 10 N and a fixed speed of 100 rpm.
 The track diameter of the equipment was kept at 100 mm.
-The maximum duration of sliding was 30 minutes comprising of 10 intervals with each having 3 minutes of time gap.
-Each sample specimen was allowed for sliding for distinct time interval.
+The maximum duration of sliding was 30 minutes comprising of 10 intervals of 3 minutes each.
+Each sample was allowed for sliding for distinct time interval.